dennoa/stateless-auth/README.md

 * jwt.secret is used to create a JWT from the user info and to decode the JWT on subsequent requests.
 Set this to something that only your application knows about.
 * jwt.expiresAfterSecs determines how long it takes for a JWT to expire.
 This can be a number or a function that returns a number.
 * jwtCookie.isEnabled determines whether or not authentication is supported via a cookie in addition to the normal Authorization header.
+To enable cookie authentication, you must also include the cookie-parser middleware for express.
 * jwtCookie.name is the name of the cookie that contains the jwt.
 * providers.{{provider}}.tokenEndpoint is the endpoint for the token request.
 * providers.{{provider}}.userInfoEndpoint is the endpoint for the user info request.